Skip to main content

 Signatures

 Both EOA wallets (ECDSA) and smart contract wallets (ERC-1271) are supported.
-The Context SDK handles signing automatically — see the orders module for usage.
+The Context SDK handles signing automatically.
+See the Settlement contract reference for the full V2 struct definitions.

 Canceling orders